Vision-Intelligence-and-Robots-Group/Consolidated-Eulerian-Video-Magnification-and-Interpolation/TIM/README.md

 # A Compact Representation of Visual Speech Data Using Latent Variables

-A implementation demo of the temporal interpolation model (TPAMI 2014).
+An implementation demo of the temporal interpolation model (TPAMI 2014).

 -- run "main_image2image.m" to interpolate for images.
 -- run "main_vedio2vedio.m" to interpolate for video.